darktable-org/dtorg/content/blog/2012-03-05-upcoming-features-conditional-blending/2012-03-05-upcoming-features-conditional-blending.md

 You find a row of notebook tabs named after color channels: “L”, “a” and “b” for modules that act in Lab color space; “gray”, “red”, “green” and “blue” for modules that work in RGB color space.
 Gray is just a weighted average of RGB and acts as a measure of lightness (gray = 0.3 × red + 0.59 × green + 0.11 × blue).

 Each tab shows two gradient sliders named “input” and “output”.
 We stick to the visual interpretation that our pixelpipe extends from bottom to top.
 So the input that a module receives lies below the output that it produces.
-These sliders allow you - independently for input and output and separately for each color channel – to define how pixels should be blended.
+These sliders allow you&nbsp;– independently for input and output and separately for each color channel&nbsp;– to define how pixels should be blended.
 For this purpose there are four markers per slider:

 * two filled triangles above the slider: pixels with values in the range between these two markers are treated as if they have an opacity of 100%
 * two open triangles below the slider: pixels with values outside of these two markers are treated as if they have an opacity of zero